If you only have enough time to catch one fiesta in the Philippines, then time your trip for Cebu's Sinulog festival on the third Sunday of January.

 Cebu's Sinulog is probably the Philippines' biggest street party, and it can be overwhelming for the first-time visitor.
 To get the most out of your Sinulog experience, keep the following tips in mind:

 Find a Cebu hotel within walking distance of the parade route.
 Public transportation in Cebu during Sinulog will slow to a standstill.
 Unless you have a privately hired ride waiting to take you to your hotel or hostel, you may find yourself stranded in the middle of the party zone.
 Our suggested solution: find a hotel along Fuente Osmeña or Maxilom Avenue, or within walking distance of these places.

 Wear appropriate clothes.
 Sinulog weather is usually hot and sunny; wear light cotton clothing and comfortable shoes, as you can expect to do a lot of walking along the parade route and down the party side streets.
 (Read about weather in the Philippines.)
 Wear clothes you don't mind getting dirty - you and your shirt will be smeared with face paint by smiling locals.

 Go with the flow.
-One one hand, Sinulog's massive crowds can be overwhelming.
-On the other, local partygoers take pride in showing you "Cebuano hospitality" by plying you with free drinks and painting your face in good fun.
-"Good vibes lang" (just good vibes) is the spirit of the day - take no offense at getting your face smeared for the umpteenth time, take everything in good fun, and enjoy.
+Sinulog's massive crowds can be overwhelming.
+"Good vibes lang" (just good vibes) is the spirit of the day - take no offense at getting your face smeared with paint for the umpteenth time, take everything in good fun, and enjoy.